 I have decided to return to working outside of my home.
-I am doing this for two reasons, one is that financially, it is necessary for me to do so in order to reach our goal.
+I am doing this for two reasons, one is that financially, it is necessary for me to do so.
 The second is that in this moment in my life, I want to return to work.
-I have cherished the moments I have had with Addie over the past year and I wouldn’t have traded them for anything but now that she has started school I feel that it is time for me to go back to work.
+I have cherished the moments I have had with my daughter over the past year and I wouldn’t have traded them for anything but now that she has started school I feel that it is time for me to return to the workforce.
 That realization was exciting but as soon as I secured a job the mom guilt immediately kicked in.

-The guilt is rough and even though I wanted to return to work it didn’t make it any easier.
-Add on the logistics of now juggling three crazy schedules and trying to figure out how to do that thing called meal cooking and housework and I could already feel myself getting sucked into that working mom abyss.
+The guilt is rough and even though I want to return to work it doesn’t make it any easier.
+Add on the logistics of now juggling three crazy schedules and trying to figure out how to do that thing called meal cooking and housework and I can already feel myself getting sucked into that working mom abyss.
 I had forgotten how tough it was, on top of the guilt.
-I am going to do my best to ensure that I don’t get sucked into the trap of feeling like I need to do it all, though.
-I want this time to be different.
-I’m going to let go of my need to control everything and ask for help.
-I have Matt, after all, we’re a team.
-I’m also going to ensure that I’m scheduling time for myself.
-I don’t want to give up those things that I do just for me, yoga, meditation, reading and this blog.
-I know now that I need to make that a priority in order to be at the top of my game.
-When I neglect Me the crazy comes out and that’s no fun for anyone around me.

-Have you recently made the switch from SAHM to WAHM or vice verse?
+Have you recently made the switch from SAHM to Working Mom or vice verse?
 How have you dealt with the changes that switch has brought?
-Do you feel guilty?
 I would love to hear from you.